|

 1980 Change finally released their first album "The glow of

-no 1 spot on Billboard's "Black albums" list and stayed
+the no 1 spot on Billboard's "Black albums" list

 hit was Romani's first (disco) composition ever and with such